 Complete your Airbnb profile to make a positive first impression and establish trust.
 Turn on Instant Book to ensure a seamless booking experience and be strategic when setting your minimum stay requirements.

-Provide outstanding guest experience
+Provide an outstanding guest experience

 Do your best to make your guests happy with their stays.
 This will help you earn more 5-star reviews and ratings for your Airbnb listing, boosting your visibility on the platform and may result in more bookings.